WeblateOrg/weblate/docs/wlc.rst

         Supported since wlc 0.9.

-    Removes any utracked changes in Weblate object to match remote repository (translation, component or project).
+    Removes any untracked changes in Weblate object to match remote repository (translation, component or project).

 .. option:: repo